wagtail/wagtail/docs/getting_started/tutorial.rst

 Out of the box you get a blank ``HomePage`` model and the "home" app has a migration that creates a homepage and configures Wagtail to use it.

 This example extends the HomePage model to add a body field.
+The file to edit is ``home/models.py``.

 .. code:: python